covjson/specification/spec.md

 #### 3.1.6.
 Section

 - A Section domain object must have the members `"x"` and `"y"` where the value of each is a non-empty array of coordinate values and both arrays must have the same length `n`.
+The elements of the arrays of `"x"` and `"y"` may but do not have to be ordered monotonically.
 - A Section domain object must have the member `"t"` where the value is a non-empty array of monotonically increasing coordinate values of length `n`.
 - A Section domain object must have the member `"z"` where the value is a non-empty array of coordinate values.
 - A Section domain object must have the member `"sequence"` where the value is `["x","y","t"]`.